Implementing Fast AlphaZero

 where $z$ is the actual game outcome, $v$ is what the network predicted, $\pi$ is what MCTS thinks the best moves are, $p$ is what the network thinks, and that last term just prevents overfitting.

-The biggest lesson was that the algorithm is only half the battle.
-Getting good performance required a lot of engineering tricks that nobody talks about in papers.
+The algorithm is only half the battle.
+Getting good performance required a bunch of engineering tricks that papers never mention.

 Parallel Everything